dword1511/stm32-freqmeter/README.md

 Known Issues
 ------------

-* The MCU has dividers which can be supported but currently are not.
-  Unless a meaningful use case is reported, I will not add support for it.
 * Currently the code drops 20 ticks out of 36,000,000 ticks (<0.6ppm error).
   However, before we use TCXO to supply clock to the MCU, fixing it (by multiplying 1.00000056) will not improve precision notably.